troymyname/damagedetectionanalysis/README.md

 ![](https://github.com/troymyname/damagedetectionanalysis/blob/master/images/sample.jpg)

 3. Use OpenDroneMap toolkit to generate point cloud and mesh models from multiple overlapping image sets.
 This process generates .ply files.
 4. Use gamma.py to read the .ply files to calculate curvature and luminance properties, and finally use the properties to classify the type of damage.
 CAUTION: This section needs improvement.
+I think a Deep Learning model is required here.
 5. Use MeshLab to display .ply data.

 ![](https://github.com/troymyname/damagedetectionanalysis/blob/master/images/sample2.jpg)